-Most of the activities of the Group take place in the Euro zone.
-In addition, the subway project in Riyadh, Saudi Arabia, is started in 2013.
-For the subway project in Riyadh the currency risk is hedged on a large part of the future cash flows in US dollar.
-Occasional foreign currency exposures are hedged by currency term contracts.
-The foreign currency risk on the equity of foreign subsidiaries and the provided long term loans to these subsidiaries, the so called translation risk, is not hedged, except for Antea Group USA.
+The bulk of Strukton's operations takes place in the euro zone.
+Strukton's currency risk relates mostly to its foreign subsidiaries in Scandinavia.
+No hedges are used.
+The foreign currency risk on the equity of foreign subsidiaries and the provided long term loans to these subsidiaries, the so called translation risk, is not hedged.